 Welders Asbestos Exposure

 Welders have historically worked in industrial environments where asbestos products were routinely used.
 They also handled asbestos directly when using welding rods, protective clothing, and chemical compounds.
 The companies responsible for welders’ asbestos exposure knew about the dangers but failed to alert them or provide protection.
-Consequently, welders with asbestos-related illnesses may be entitled to compensation.
+Consequently, welders with mesothelioma or other asbestos-related illnesses may be entitled to compensation.

 The Lanier Law Firm helps welders and former welders with occupational asbestos exposure and their family members with secondary asbestos exposure recover significant compensation from companies that wrongfully exposed them to asbestos.
 Beginning as early as 1930, asbestos companies knew asbestos was harmful but actively concealed it to protect profits.

 Welders are specialized ironworkers who use a combination of gasses and electricity to fuse two or more metals together in a variety of industrial settings where asbestos may be present, including the following:

 Welders may be exposed to asbestos while disturbing microscopic asbestos fibers during the following activities:

 - Removing insulation

 - Working in close proximity to workers who handle asbestos